That dollar amount reflects a 101.5% spike since 2017 when Costa Rican exports totaled $10.6 billion.

-Based on the average exchange rate for 2021, the Costa Rican colón diminished by -9.4% against the US dollar since 2017 and fell by -6.1% from 2020 to 2021.
-Costa Rica’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2024, the Costa Rican colón depreciated by -13% against the US dollar since 2020 and weakened by -5% from 2023 to 2024.
+Costa Rica’s stronger weaker currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers starting from American currency.

-From a continental perspective, 46.3% of Costa Rica’s exports by value were delivered to North American countries while 25% were sold to importers in Latin America excluding Mexico but including the Caribbean.
-Costa Rica shipped another 21.9% worth of goods to Europe.
+From a continental perspective, 50.2% of Costa Rica’s exports by value was delivered to North American countries while 22.9% was sold to importers in Latin America excluding Mexico but including the Caribbean.
+Costa Rica shipped another 20.5% worth of goods to buyers in Europe.

-Given Costa Rica’s population of 5.18 million people, its total $21.4 billion in 2021 exports translates to roughly $4,100 for every resident in the Central American country.
-That dollar metric is almost twice the average $2,300 per capita one year earlier in 2020.
+Given Costa Rica’s population of 5.33 million people, its total $19.9 billion in 2024 exports translates to roughly $3,700 for every resident in the Central American country.
+That per-capita amount exceeds the average $3,400 for one year earlier.

 Costa Rica’s Top 10 Exports

-Costa Rica’s top 10 exports accounted for over four-fifths (82.5%) of the overall value of its global shipments.
+Costa Rica’s top 10 export product categories generated about four-fifths (80.2%) of the value of total Costa Rican shipments.

-Electrical machinery and equipment represents the fastest grower among the top 10 export categories, up by 960.3% from 2020 to 2021.
+Optical, technical and medical apparatus represents the fastest grower among the top 10 export categories, up by 15% from 2023 to 2024.

-Costa Rica’s shipments of fruits and nuts posted the third-fastest gain in value up by 74.8%.
+Costa Rica’s shipments of vegetable, fruit or nut preparations posted the remaining double-digit gain in value, up by 10.5%.

-The lone decliner among Costa Rica’s top 10 export categories was miscellaneous food preparations thanks to its -10% drop year over year.
+The leading decliner among Costa Rica’s top 10 export categories was animal or vegetable fats, oils and waxes thanks to a -7.5% year-over-year drop.

 Products Driving Largest Trade Surpluses for Costa Rica